-GINNIE MAE[®]
+GINNIE MAE®

-Guaranteed Stripped Mortgage-Backed Securities
+Guaranteed Stripped Mortgage-Backed Securities(Issuable in Series)

-(Issuable in Series)

 The Government National Mortgage Association Guaranteed Stripped Mortgage-Backed Securities, which will be sold from time to time in one or more series, represent interests in separate Ginnie Mae SMBS Trusts established from time to time.
 The Government National Mortgage Association ("Ginnie Mae"), a wholly-owned corporate instrumentality of the United States of America within the U.S. Department of Housing and Urban Development, guarantees the timely payment of principal and interest on each Class of Securities.
 The Ginnie Mae Guaranty is backed by the full faith and credit of the United States of America.
+The Ginnie Mae Guaranty does not extend to the payment of Prepayment Penalties.

 The terms of each Series will be described in an Offering Circular Supplement.
-Each Trust will be comprised primarily of (i) "fully modified pass-through" mortgage-backed certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae I Program or the Ginnie Mae II Program, (ii) certificates backed by Ginnie Mae MBS Certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae Platinum Program, (iii) REMIC or comparable mortgage certificates, or (iv) previously issued Ginnie Mae Guaranteed Stripped Mortgage-Backed Securities ("SMBS Securities"), in each case, evidencing interests in trusts consisting primarily of direct or indirect interests in Ginnie Mae Certificates, as further described in the related Offering Circular Supplement.
-The mortgage loans underlying the Ginnie Mae Certificates consist of one- to four-family residential mortgage loans that are insured or guaranteed by the Federal Housing Administration ("FHA"), the U.S. Department of Veterans Affairs ("VA"), the U.S. Department of Housing and Urban Development ("HUD") or the Rural Housing Service ("RHS"), formerly the Farmers Home Administration.
+Each Trust will be comprised primarily of (i) "fully modified pass-through" mortgage-backed certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae I Program or the Ginnie Mae II Program, (ii) certificates backed by Ginnie Mae MBS Certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae Platinum Program, (iii) previously issued REMIC or comparable mortgage certificates, or (iv) previously issued Ginnie Mae Guaranteed Stripped Mortgage-Backed Securities, in each case, evidencing interests in trusts consisting primarily of direct or indirect interests in Ginnie Mae Certificates, as further described in the related Offering Circular Supplement.
+The mortgage loans underlying Ginnie Mae Certificates other than Ginnie Mae Multifamily Certificates consist of one- to four-family residential mortgage loans that are insured or guaranteed by the Federal Housing Administration ("FHA"), the U.S. Department of Veterans Affairs ("VA"), the U.S. Department of Housing and Urban Development ("HUD") or U.S. Department of Agriculture, Rural Development ("RD").
+The mortgage loans underlying Ginnie Mae Multifamily Certificates consist of first and second lien, multifamily mortgage loans that are insured by FHA, coinsured by FHA and the related mortgage lender or are insured by RD under the Section 538 Guarantee Program.
 See "The Ginnie Mae Certificates."